anthonyhaj/rock-paper-scissors-PP2/README.md

 <img src="docs/user-stories/user-stories-5.png">
 </details>

-6. I want the user to see both moves being made when choosing
+6. I want the user to see an animation of the computer choice

 | **Feature**         | **Action**                       | **Expected Result**                      | **Actual Result** |
 | ------------------- | -------------------------------- | ---------------------------------------  | ----------------- |